tinoheth/git-subtree/README.md

 	commits on top of the history you generated last time, so 'git merge' and friends will work as expected.

-	Note that if you use '--squash' when you merge, you should usually not just '--rejoin' when you split.
+	Note that if you don't use '--no-squash' when you merge, you should usually not just '--rejoin' when you split.